Serverless-Devs/Serverless-Devs/spec/readme_en.md

 ## Protocol

-Serverless Devs is an open source project under the [MIT](../LICENSE) license.
+Serverless Devs is an open source project under the [Apache 2.0](../LICENSE) license.

 The node_modules and other third-party dependent libraries used by Serverless Devs may have their own agreements.
-We recommend that you read and understand these agreements, because the terms may not be exactly the same as those in the MIT agreement.
+We recommend that you read and understand these agreements, because the terms may not be exactly the same as those in the Apache 2.0 agreement.